-Pursuant to the contract in place between CIAW and its third-party administrator, the thirdparty administrator will administer in all matters related to the processing, supervision, and resolution of all program and program membership claims or losses incurred during the term of the agreement.
+Pursuant to the contract in place between CIAW and its third-party administrator, the third-party administrator will administer in all matters related to the processing, supervision, and resolution of all program and program membership claims or losses incurred during the term of the agreement.
+Due to this agreement, it is not necessary for the CIAW to carry a reserve for such expenses.